ElhamBadri2411/ShopifyBackendChallenge/README.md

 - you can restore the recently deleted items by clicking restore item

-# Running
+# Running the app
-to run the app:
-    -npm run start in root directory to start the backend -npm start in client directory to start frontend react app
+-[npm run start] in root directory to start the backend -[npm start] in client directory to start frontend react app